Sulky Favorite Things of 2014

-I asked the Sulky National Educators to send me pictures of their favorite things that they made in 2014.
+We all have our Sulky favorite things.
+In 2014, our National Educators listed their Sulky favorite things that they made in 2014.
 Here are the very cool, very diverse results!

 Every year since National Educators, Suzy Seed, Nancy Sapin and Lee Fletcher started working Houston Quilt Festival together, they have done round-robin challenge vests.
 It was Suzy’s idea that Nancy and Lee needed to expand their embellishment skills fast and what better way than with a challenge!
 It has worked wonders and it is interesting to see the progression from the first year to now.
 This year they incorporated a lot of techniques from the new “Embellish Your Life with Sulky” book.